The Writer’s Retreat of Your Dreams Goes to Scotland

 “This was more than a retreat.
 It was a pivotal moment in my life.”

 “Your retreat provided me with great adventures, a healing connection with others, the chance to deepen my writing, and the opportunity to heal my mind, body and spirit.

 WHO THIS TRIP IS FOR:

-Non-writing spouses and friends are welcome to join us, if they’d like to use the hours of writing class for rest, relaxation, massage, exploration on their own, unexpected adventures, photography, painting or whatever else they enjoy doing while on vacation.
+Non-writing spouses and friends are welcome to join us, if they’d like to use the hours of writing class for rest, relaxation, massage, exploration on their own, unexpected adventures, volunteering in the Newbold garden or kitchen, photography, painting or whatever else they enjoy doing while on vacation.